 No, this cooler does not have RGB, but it does boast an LCD screen on top of the CPU block.
 The display is completely customizable, and it can show anything from the current CPU and ambient temperatures to fun images or even gifs for an entirely new level of personalization.

 The GPU pick was a no-brainer.
-If you want the best GPU on the market, the 2080 Ti is the way to go.
+If you want the best GPU on the market, the RTX 3090 is the way to go.

-When it comes to gaming performance, the ROG Strix meets all expectations.
-Live streaming is easier than ever, VR is fantastic and it can run any VR game that’s currently out.
-And finally, 4K gaming will blow your mind (provided you have the right monitor to pull it off).
+When it comes to gaming performance, the RTX 3090 exceeds all expectations.
+Live streaming is easier than ever, VR is phenomenal, and 4K gaming will blow your mind (provided you have the right monitor to pull it off).

 The amount of RAM that should be enough for most people is 16GB.
 You want to be able to run your games and all the background processes you need or want without it interfering with your gameplay, and for that 16GB is enough.

-If you also use your PC for work besides gaming, and you don’t want to worry about anything 32GB is perfect.
+If you also use your PC for light work besides gaming, and you don’t want to worry about a lack of RAM slowing you down, then 32GB is perfect.

-For this build, we’ve chosen four 16GB sticks of the G.Skill Trident Z Royal Silver that run at 4000 MHz.
-After what we said above you may think this is unnecessary, and it probably is (provided you don’t need your PC for heavy workloads besides gaming).
+For this build, we’ve chosen four 16GB sticks of the G.Skill Trident Z RGB sticks that run at 3600 MHz.
+After what we said above you may think this is unnecessary, and it probably is (provided you don’t need your PC for any heavy-duty workloads besides gaming).

 However, just like with cooling, more RAM than necessary is always infinitely better than not enough.
 Not to mention that it looks much better in the chassis than having just two sticks.